TuckerTech901/Resume-/README.md

 # Resume-
-My resume- Most updated version is located on https://tuckertech901.github.io/Resume-/.
+Please see my attached resume.
+If you would like to access my most updated version please visit https://tuckertech901.github.io/Resume-/.